-Proponents requesting a new Telecommunications Tower shall submit a Precon application to the City's Preconsultation Committee for Department and agency circulation and review.
-This process will provide information and guidance from all necessary review agencies regarding site selection, land use compatibility, environmental constraints, visual concerns, and compliance with the requirements of this Policy.
-Abutting upper-tier and lower-tier municipalities will be circulated where the host site, or any part thereof, is located within 200 metres of the abutting municipality; or where the tower location is less than three times the tower height (measured from the base of the tower or guyed wires); whichever is greater.
+Proponents propostequesting a new Telecommunications Tower shall submit an Precon application to the City's Preconsultation Committee for dDepartment and agency circulation and review.
+This process will provide information and guidance from all necessary review agencies on regarding site selection, land use compatibility, environmental constraints, visual concerns, and compliance with the requirements of this pPolicy.
+Abutting upper-tier and lower-tier municipalities will be circulated where the host site, or any part thereof, a proposal is on a property that is located within 200 metres of the abutting municipality; or where the tower location is less than three times the tower height (measured taken from the base of the tower or guyed wires); whichever is greater.

-4.02 Telecommunications Facility Concurrence Application (Application) Review Process
+4.02 Telecommunications Facility ConcurrenceReview Application (Application) Review Process for Concurrence